There is an age-old saying, and it goes like this: “You don’t plan to fail, you fail to plan.”

 Will your product be replenished directly from the vendor to the store?
-Or, will it go from vendor to distribution center, warehouse, cross docks?
+Or, will it go from vendor to distribution center, warehouse, or cross docks?

 Furthermore, you need to understand the demand at each of these locations.
 Some of these locations may fulfill customer orders directly while others only serve different stores.
 Understand also, that demand varies between store type and store location; each store may have its own plan-o-gram minimums and capacity limitations.

 Step 3: Understand the product-specific distribution process.

 Some people refer to replenishment as S&OP – sales and operational planning.
 This is because stock replenishment is inextricably dependent on a vast number of factors throughout the product life cycle.
-Therefore, when approaching replenishment in a unified and holistic approach, you must have a detailed understanding of every part of the distribution (as well as all the channels the product may be sold through).
+Therefore, when approaching replenishment in a unified and holistic approach, you must have a detailed understanding of every part of the distribution (as well as all the channels the product may be sold).

 Some areas to evaluate in distribution include: